mattrwillman/wheat-te-annotation/README.md

 ```
 #!/bin/bash
 #SBATCH --job-name="te_annotation"		#name of the job submitted
-#SBATCH -p atlas			#name of the queue you are submitting job to
+#SBATCH -p nodeName			#enter name of the queue you are submitting job to
 #SBATCH -A project			#enter your project neame
 #SBATCH -N 1				#number of nodes in this job
 #SBATCH -n 48				#number of cores/tasks in this job